Individual Voluntary Contributions

 The California Coastal Conservancy and the Department of Fish and Wildlife will each be allocated 50 percent of the contributions.
 The California Coastal Conservancy will use the contributions for research and programs related to the near-shore ecosystem, including sea otters.
 The Department of Fish and Wildlife will use the contributions to establish a sea otter fund within the department's index coding system for increased investigation, prevention, and enforcement action.

-If you and/or your spouse are 65 years of age or older as of December 31, 2013, and claim the Senior Exemption Credit on line 9, you may make a combined total contribution of up to $204 or $102 per spouse.
-Contributions entered to this fund will be distributed to the Area Agency of Aging Councils (TACC) to provide advice on and sponsorship of Senior Citizens issues.
+If you and/or your spouse are 65 years of age or older as of January 1, 2019, and claim the Senior Exemption Credit, you may make a combined total contribution of up to $236 or $118 per spouse/RDP.
+Contributions made to this fund will be distributed to the Area Agency of Aging Councils (TACC) to provide advice on and sponsorship of Senior Citizens issues.
 Any excess contributions not required by TACC will be distributed to senior citizen service organizations throughout California for meals, adult day care, and transportation.

 Caution: Only taxpayers or spouses who claim the senior exemption credit on their California return may contribute to the Senior Special Fund.
 The contribution amount must not exceed the amount of the senior exemption credit.
 See table below: